benpiper/yokeru-integration-demo/README.md

 A production integration agent that connects healthcare EHR systems (FHIR) to the Yokeru voice-agent platform.
 Designed around the failure modes a real care-team integration sees daily: flaky upstream APIs, partial data, webhook replays, and crash recovery.

+## High-Level Overview

+**The Problem:** Care teams frequently need to perform routine "welfare checks" by calling patients to ensure they are okay.
+Doing this manually for hundreds of patients consumes valuable staff time.
+Automated voice platforms (like Yokeru) can make these calls automatically, but they need to know *who* to call, and the care team needs to know the *outcome* of those calls.

+**The Solution:** This software acts as a secure, automated "bridge" between a database (EHR) and an AI voice platform.

+1. **Information Gathering:** It securely reads patient contact information from the database (EHR).
+2. **Tasking the AI:** It sends this information to the voice platform, instructing it to make the calls.
+3. **Closing the Loop:** After the voice platform finishes a call, it sends the results (e.g., patient answered, no answer, or call failed) back to this bridge, which safely records the outcome for the care team.

+**Why does it need to be "Resilient"?**
+In the real world, hospital networks go offline, internet connections drop, and servers crash.
+This software is specifically engineered so that **no patient is ever forgotten or called twice by mistake**.
+If the system crashes in the middle of its work, it uses a durable local memory to remember exactly where it left off, and safely resumes once everything is back online.

 ## What it does

 ```mermaid